lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Requirements for how to securely generate, validate, and process the ephemeral public keys depend on the elliptic curve.
 For X25519 and X448, the requirements are defined in {{RFC7748}}.
 For secp256r1, secp384r1, and secp521r1, the requirements are defined in Section 5 of {{SP-800-56A}}.
 For secp256r1, secp384r1, and secp521r1, at least partial public-key validation MUST be done.

-To mititgate reflection attacks, the Initiator MUST verify that the the Responder's identity is not equal to Initiator's, e.g., by checking that ID_CRED_R was not previosly created by the Intiator.
+So-called selfie attacks are mitigated as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
+In trust on first use (TOFU) use cases the Initiator should verify that the the Responder's identity is not equal to its own.
 Any future EHDOC methods using e.g., pre-shared keys might need to mitigate this in other ways.

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}